cronitorio/cronitor-kubernetes/README.md

 This repository contains the code and Helm chart for the Kubernetes agent for [Cronitor](cronitor.io), which provides simple monitoring for every type of application.
 The Cronitor Kubernetes agent helps you automatically instrument, track, and monitor your Kubernetes `CronJob`s in the Cronitor dashboard by automatically tracking every `CronJob` in Kubernetes and relaying related events like job successes and failures back to Cronitor.

+Important note: by default, this chart enables Sentry for telemetry to help the Cronitor team identify and debug issues with the agent.
+If you would like to turn this off, set `config.sentryEnabled` to `false` in your `values.yaml` override.

 ### Instructions
 To use the Helm chart: